Why this trail?

 - Getting there: There are regular trains from London St Pancras to Folkestone and Dover.
 The fast train will get you there in just over an hour.

 - Difficulty: Varied.
-There is a solid uphill near the start (if you start at Folkestone), then steep downhill at the end.
-The middle part is pretty flat and easy though.
+There is a solid uphill near the start to reach the cliffs (if you start at Folkestone), then steep downhill at the end into Dover.
+The middle part along the clifftop is pretty flat and easy.

 - Elevation gain: 1168 ft